Seminar: Efficient CE marking and risk assessment of machines and plants

-The aim of this seminar is to give you and your employees a quick overview of this,
+The aim of this seminar is to give you and your employees a quick overview of,

 - which requirements directives and standards place on designers,

 - how standards can be used as valuable sources of knowledge and

 - how you can meet the legal requirements as quickly, efficiently and unbureaucratically as possible.

 Key success factors: Safe design + efficient CE processes

 The legally required integration of safety into design processes is one of the most important success factors for the development of sufficiently safe machinery or plants!

 Therefore we dedicate the first day of this seminar to the practical implementation of legal requirements in daily construction processes - without legal details!
-Practice pure!
+Pure practice!

 On the second day, you will learn everything you need to know to carry out the legally required conformity assessment procedure efficiently and pragmatically.

 Day 1: Designing safe machinery - Risk assessment in practice

 Introduction and Overview

 - The important role of designers in CE processes.

 - Introduction example: Why apparently good solutions do not always meet the legal requirements.

 - Cooperation between different departments: mechanical engineering, control engineering, technical documentation, etc.

 - Safety arises (mostly) in a team: important interfaces to sub-suppliers and customers.

 - Which standards support safe design?
 Do they have to be applied?

-- Caution when delegating construction work or risk assessments to third parties!
+- Caution when delegating design work or risk assessments to third parties!

-- Beware!
-The construction must be based on the law, not (only) on customer requirements!
+- Attention!
+The design must be based on the law, not (only) on customer requirements!

 Systematic risk assessment according to EN ISO 12100

 - Risk assessment according to EN ISO 12100 - How the legal requirements are met as efficiently as possible!

-- What has to be considered with the "predictable misuse" everything - and what not.
+- What has to be considered in the "foreseeable misuse" - and what not.

-- Picture 1 from EN ISO 12100 as a perfect guide to risk assessment and risk reduction.
+- Picture 1 from EN ISO 12100 as a perfect guide through the risk assessment and risk reduction.